Psurya47/Lead-scoring-assignment/README.md

 # Lead-scoring-assignment
-Lead scoring assignment for the machine learning assignment Problem Statement:
+Sumitted by Vedant Patil, Surya Prakash Singh and Anjan Sathyan Lead scoring assignment for the machine learning assignment Problem Statement:
 An education company named X Education sells online courses to industry professionals.
 On any given day, many professionals who are interested in the courses land on their website and browse for courses.